 At Lovett Dental Heights, we would prefer to see you before your dental health escalates to the point at which your tooth requires extraction.
 Visit us for your entire family’s routine checkups and cleanings.
 Other services we offer include:

-To learn more about how the renowned dentists at Lovett can serve you and your family, give us a call at 832.780.4573.
+To learn more about how our dentists can serve you and your family, give us a call at 832.780.4573.
 We aim to make your visits with us comfortable, educational, and effective.
 You will immediately notice the difference in the level of service we deliver after your first visit.